Questions About Veterinary?

 Daycare isn't right for everybody - which is why we first evaluate all dogs before they come and play.
 Many dogs (and some owners) can be a bit apprehensive at first, which is why new dogs joining the playgroup are isolated in gated areas allowing for a safe "meet and greet" session with the playgroup, without being overwhelmed!
 But even so, some dogs may be fearful, or have some behavioral concerns (toy aggression, for example) - and Daycare is supposed to be fun for everyone!
 If we think that your dog isn't enjoying Daycare, for any reason, we will let you know.
 Your dog's happiness and security is our bottom line!

-Dogs play freely in our playroom, consuming a great deal of water as they exercise, and therefore relieve themselves often.
+Dogs play freely in our playroom and relieve themselves in our daycare room, just as they would a a dogpark.
 Housekeeping within the playroom is constant, and urinating/defecating within the playroom is both normal and expected.
 This should not impact housebreaking, as dogs are able to differentiate between the park-like atmosphere of Doggy Daycare, as opposed to your living room!
 Outdoor walks are available for a small additional fee, however most dogs get sufficient exercise within the context of the playgroup such that additional exercise in the form of walks is not necessary.

 We provide a wide variety of toys to entertain our playgroups.
 We do not allow other toys, as dogs can easily become possessive of them, and/or they may be easily damaged or destroyed.